Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 Style – 10/10

 Double Monk Straps are quite popular but also unusual.
 If people’s heads turn to the monks, they will be staggered by the patina of the Carlos Santos.
-I am not kidding, it is the most beautiful pair of shoes I have ever had.
+I am not kidding, it is the most beautiful pair of shoes I have ever had (at the time of writing).

 Choosing Wine Shadow was easy and that is because oxblood/burgundy is really flexible.
 It goes well with both grey and blue and you can style these with a suit or your jeans.
 My initial perspective on the Monk Straps has changed after this in a very positive way.

-The Coimbra (Dark Brown), Braga (Cognac), Guimaraes (Chestnut) or Alentejo (Cherry) colours are also excellent choices.
+The Coimbra (Dark Brown), Braga (Cognac), Guimaraes (Chestnut) or Alentejo (Cherry) colors are also excellent choices.

 I am elated to give them a perfect 10/10.